| Hercules

 |

-miles), even though the bike was already 6 years
+though the bike was already 6 years old.

 - center stand (Five-Stars)